PaddlePaddle/PaddleX/docs/module_usage/tutorials/time_series_modules/time_series_anomaly_detection.en.md

 Relevant methods, parameters, and explanations are as follows:

-* `create_model` instantiates a time-series anomaly detection model (here, `TimesNet_cls` is used as an example).
+* `create_model` instantiates a time-series anomaly detection model (here, `AutoEncoder_ad` is used as an example).
 The detailed explanation is as follows:
 <table>
 <thead>
 <tr>